10 Jun 2021

 Another tip is to speak to a reputable builder and get a current quote for the cost of a complete rebuild of your home.

-“We understand you’re often only contacting an insurance company when something bad has happened and this can be stressful but remember we’re here to help and it’s our job to make the claims process as smooth as possible,” says Mann.
+“We understand you’re often only contacting an insurance company when something bad has happened.
+But remember, we’re here to help and it’s our job to make the claims process as smooth as possible,” says Mann.

-“There’s no shame if there’s something you don’t understand, we will explain it to you.
-We do this every day and hopefully you don’t have to go through this process too often.”
+“There’s no shame if there’s something you don’t understand, as we’ll explain it to you.
+We do this every day and hopefully, you don’t have to go through this process too often.”

-“Once we hear from you, we come up with and coordinate a tailored course of action using these resources to deliver the best outcome possible,” he adds.
+“Once we hear from you, we coordinate a tailored course of action using resources to deliver the best outcome possible,” he concludes.

 This advice is general in nature and has been prepared without taking into account your objectives, financial situation or needs and may not be right for you.
 You must decide whether or not it is appropriate, in light of your own circumstances, to act on this advice.
 To decide if QBE’s products are right for you, please ensure you obtain and consider the Policy Wording or Product Disclosure Statements and Target Market Determinations, available online at QBE.com/au.
 Insurance issued and underwritten by QBE Insurance (Australia) Limited (ABN 78 003 191 035, AFSL 239545).